slowernews/wisdom-tldr/README.md

 ===
 ###On peers

+Keep your friends for friendship, but work with the skilled and competent.

+> *'If you're the smartest in the room, you're in the wrong room.'*

+> *'Nobody wants to be the best player in the band.'*

 > *'Pose as a friend, work as a spy.' -- Robert Greene (14th law of power)*

 > *'Work friends are just that, work friends.
 Nothing more.'*

+> *'Never put too Much Trust in Friends, Learn how to use Enemies.' -- Robert Greene (2nd law of power)*

 ===
 ###On mentorship and giving back